PHOSPHATIDYLETHANOLAMINE AND RELATED LIPIDS

 The relative importance of these two main pathways for phosphatidylethanolamine synthesis in mammalian cells appears to depend on the cell type.
 Both are essential and for example, disruption of the phosphatidylserine decarboxylase gene causes misshapen mitochondria and has lethal consequences in embryonic mice.
 It is evident that cellular concentrations of phosphatidylethanolamine and phosphatidylserine are closely related and tightly regulated.

 Phosphatidylethanolamine can also be formed by the enzymatic exchange reaction of ethanolamine with phosphatidylserine, or by re-acylation of lysophosphatidylethanolamine.
 The last pathway is associated with the mitochondria-associated membrane where the phosphatidylserine synthase II is located.
+The bacterial plant pathogen Xanthomonas campestris is able to synthesise phosphatidylethanolamine by condensation of cytidine diphosphate diacylglycerol with ethanolamine.
 It should be noted that all of these pathways for the biosynthesis of diacyl-phosphatidylethanolamine are very different and are separated spatially from that producing alkyl-acyl- and alkenyl-acyl-phosphatidylethanolamine.
 In the protozoon Trypanosoma brucei, for example, it has been demonstrated that the diacyl and ether pools of phosphatidylethanolamine have separate functions and cannot substitute for each other.

 Each of the four mechanisms forms different pools of phosphatidylethanolamine species, which are often in different cellular compartments and have distinctive compositions.
 As with other phospholipids, the final fatty acid composition in animal tissues is attained by a process of remodelling known as the Lands’ cycle (see the webpage on phosphatidylcholine, for example).
 The first step, is hydrolysis by a phospholipase A2 to lysophosphatidylethanolamine, followed by reacylation by means of various acyl-CoA:lysophospholipid acyltransferases.
 At least two enzymes of this type specific for phosphatidylethanolamine have been characterized, while the enzymes LPCAT3 and 4, which are involved in phosphatidylcholine biosynthesis, are also active with phosphatidylethanolamine.
 Some of these isoforms appear to be confined to particular tissues.